MattyTheBoi/APM_5663/final/readme.md

 ## Data Structures and Main Variables

+- **defaultdict**:
+  The code uses Python's `collections.defaultdict` extensively to handle dictionaries with default values.
+This simplifies the construction and modification of the graph structure during merges and updates.

 - **graph (Dict[int, List[Tuple[int,int]]])**:
-  A mapping from each vertex to a list of (neighbor, weight) pairs.
+  A mapping from each vertex to a list of `(neighbor, weight)` pairs, implemented as a `defaultdict(list)` for easy edge insertion.

 - **original_edges (List[Tuple[int,int,int]])**:
-  A list of all original edges, each represented as (u, v, weight).
+  A list of all original edges, each represented as `(u, v, weight)`.

 - **merged_vertices (Dict[int, Set[int]])**:
   Tracks the merging of vertices.
 Keys are "super-vertices" and values are sets of the original vertices they represent.